-Before Error Reporting evaluates any error for grouping, it makes the following decisions:
+Before Error Reporting evaluates any error for grouping, it decides the following:

 - On App Engine standard environment, errors logged with a severity lower than

-- Stack frames which are not owned by the user are ignored (e.g. those that belong to public libraries).
+- Stack frames which are not owned by the user are ignored (for instance, those that belong to public libraries).

 - Any repeating sequence of one or more stack frames is replaced by a single occurrence of that sequence.

 When the system is evaluating errors, it follows these general patterns:

 - Exceptions are grouped together if they have the same exception type and similar stacks.

 - The stack trace is ignored for exceptions that are typically unrelated to the source location where they occur.